Prince Charles leads Dickens anniversary celebrations

 The prince then goes to Westminster Abbey to lay a wreath at the grave of a writer whose stories and characters have lived on in countless stage and screen adaptations.

-There actor Ralph Fiennes, Dickens biographer Claire Tomalin and the author's great-great grandson Mark Dickens will be readers at a special service in Poets' Corner, where Dickens was buried in 1870 alongside Geoffrey Chaucer, Tennyson, Samuel Johnson, Rudyard Kipling and other literary greats.
+There actor Ralph Fiennes, Dickens biographer Claire Tomalin and the author's great-great grandson Mark Dickens will be readers at a special service in Poets' Corner, where Dickens was buried in 1870 alongside Geoffrey Chaucer, Tennyson, Samuel Johnson, Rudyard Kipling and other great writers.

 The event will mark the largest ever gathering of Dickens' descendants, with over 200 family members attending.